 The Fund Manager of the Fund has made an assessment of the Fund's ability to continue as a going concern and is satisfied that the Fund has the resources to continue in business for the foreseeable future.
-Furthermore, the management is not aware of any material uncertainties that may cast significant doubt on REIT's ability to continue as a going concern.
+Furthermore, the Fund manager is not aware of any material uncertainties that may cast significant doubt on REIT's ability to continue as a going concern, Accordingly, the financial statements have been prepared on the going concern basis.